 The maximum capacity of 44 guests (ours had 22) makes for excellent camaraderie and atmosphere, enhanced further by a delightful crew.
 Overall, it was a wonderful way to explore the Great Barrier Reef.

-When: The best time to visit the Great Barrier Reef is Jul-Oct for high visibility and low rain and wind.
+When: The best time to visit the Great Barrier Reef is July to October for high visibility and low rain and wind.

 Prices start from $3,680 AUD ($2,720 USD) per person and include all meals, tea and coffee, snorkelling equipment and wetsuits, snorkelling excursions, guided glass-bottom boat trips, presentations by marine biologists, access to islands, marine parks and national parks, an introductory scuba skills session for first-time divers and transfer back to a Cairns hotel or Cairns Airport.